DSC_0218-006.JPG

 Disappearing Landscape - Ketubjörg Cliffs and Dalshorn at Skagi in North-Iceland

-Ketubjörg Cliffs are off the beaten path on Skagi peninsula, which is located between Húnaflói and Skagafjörður in North-West Iceland.
+Ketubjörg Cliffs are off the beaten path on the Skagi peninsula, which is located between Húnaflói and Skagafjörður in North-West Iceland.
 On this peninsula, you will find some beautiful pearls of nature, one of which is Ketubjörg Cliffs.
-This peninsula is for sure off the beaten track and the farmers living on the farm Víkur on the northernmost part of Skagi didn't get electricity until the 22nd of December 2016!
-Until then they had to use a motor-generator to get electricity.
-This was the only farm left without an electric cable as the next farms, which are some 10 km away from Víkur on bo
+This peninsula is for sure off the beaten track, and the farmers living on the farm Víkur on the northernmost part of Skagi didn't get electricity until the 22nd of December 2016!
+Until then, they had to use a motor-generator to get electricity.
+This was the only farm left without an electric cable, as the next farms, some 10 km away from Víkur on both

 The Annual Viking Festival in Hafnarfjörður Town in Iceland